Kangaroo Point active travel study

 We are undertaking an active travel study between Captain Burke Park, Kangaroo Point and Mowbray Park, East Brisbane.

-This study includes looking at potential improvement options between Captain Burke Park and Mowbray Park, as well as potential connections to Main Street and Deakin Street where active travel improvements are planned as part of the new Kangaroo Point Green Bridge.
+This study includes looking at potential improvement options between Captain Burke Park and Mowbray Park, as well as potential connections to Main Street and Deakin Street where active travel improvements are planned as part of the new Kangaroo Point Bridge.

 The focus of the study is to understand experiences and potential opportunities for active travel in this area and understand how, why and when you travel.